schenke-io/api-client/README.md

 ```

-The use this class like this:
+Then use this class like this:
 ```php
 #app/MyClass.php